grafana/alloy/docs/sources/tutorials/get-started.md

 [loki.write]: ../../reference/components/loki.write/
 {{< /admonition >}}

-This connects directly to the Loki instance running via `docker compose` from the earlier step.
+This connects directly to the Loki instance running in the Docker container.

 ## Reload the Configuration